vmcj/BAPC21-site-2/content/contact.md

 # Contact

-If you have any questions, please drop us an email at: organization “at” BAPC “dot” EU (Not active yet)
+If you have any questions or want to the contact the 2021 BAPC committee, please drop us an email at: organization “at” BAPC “dot” EU (not active yet)

+## Sponsoring
+Companies interrested in supporting the contest or participating as a company team, can email us at: claudia “at” storm “dot” vu

 ## Jury